 Art and architecture

 Built predominantly in the Victorian era, the Golden Square Mile’s blend of Romanesque, Neo-Classical, Neo-Gothic and a seasoning of Art Nouveau styles dot the side streets up the slope of the mountain.
-Don’t miss the Birks mansion (now a jewellery shop and boutique hotel that’s dressed to impress) and Thomson House, and that towering cluster of buildings on the mountainside isn’t Hogwarts – it’s the storied campus of McGill University.
+Don’t miss the Birks building (now a boutique hotel that’s dressed to impress, alongside a jewellery shop harkening back to its roots) and Thomson House.
+That towering cluster of buildings on the mountainside isn’t Hogwarts – it’s the storied campus of McGill University!

 Learning and earning

-Gourmet restaurants and luxury hotels line Sherbrooke Street, many of whom offer eye-popping rooms perfect for events with a touch of opulence.
-Alongside the grand dame Ritz-Carlton Montréal, there’s options ranging from the Sofitel Montréal Golden Mile, Loews Hôtel Vogue, Hotel Omni Mont-Royal, Delta Hotels Montréal and Le Mount Stephen that will keep your attendees feeling like VIPs.
-And once they’re hungry, their tastebuds won’t soon forget a night out at Maison Boulud, followed by some after dinner cocktails at the legendary Thursday’s Montréal.
+Gourmet restaurants and luxury hotels line Sherbrooke Street, many of which offer eye-popping rooms perfect for events with a touch of opulence.
+Alongside the grande dame Ritz-Carlton Montréal, there are options ranging from the Four Seasons Hotel Montréal to Le Mont, Sofitel Montréal Golden Mile, Vogue Hotel Montreal Downtown, Hotel Omni Mont-Royal, Delta Hotels Montréal and Le Mount Stephen that will keep your attendees feeling like VIPs.
+And once they’re hungry, their tastebuds won’t soon forget a night out at Maison Boulud, followed by some after-dinner cocktails at the legendary Thursday’s Montréal.

 Fashion-wise, area locals truly turn it out, and you’ll see them emerging from the area’s luxury boutiques with shopping bags in hand.
-Big names like Tiffany’s, Escada, Swarovski and Holt Renfrew all hold court in the Golden Square Mile, and those looking for something original to take home won’t need to look further than the the Montréal Museum of Fine Arts’ M Boutique.
-Just beyond the neighbourhood’s borders, there’s La Maison Ogilvy and Montréal’s famous RÉSO Underground City stuffed with shopping choices.
+Big names like Tiffany’s, Swarovski and Holt Renfrew Ogilvy all hold court in the Golden Square Mile, and those looking for something original to take home won’t need to look further than the Montréal Museum of Fine Arts’ M Boutique.
+The neighbourhood’s malls also provide access to Montréal’s famous RÉSO Underground City stuffed with shopping choices.

-Despite all the man-made masterworks in the area, the biggest gem of them all is Mount Royal whose lush greenery towers over the neighbourhood and keeps the air fresh and cool.
-Climbing its peaks is one of the ultimate Montréal experiences, and it can be achieved in less time than you think – it’s possible to reach the Chalet lookout point and back from the Palais des congrès in less than two hours while also taking in some of the Golden Square Mile’s most famous sights en route.
+Despite all the man-made masterworks in the area, the biggest gem of them all is Mount Royal, whose lush greenery towers over the neighbourhood and keeps the air fresh and cool.
+Climbing its peaks is one of the ultimate Montréal experiences, and it can be achieved in less time than you think – it’s possible to trek all the way up to the Belvédère lookout point and back to the Palais des congrès within two hours, while also taking in some of the Golden Square Mile’s most famous sights en route.

 Read this next: Know before you go: a Montréal guide for conference attendees